OldUser101/tars/README.md

 ## How it works

+At its core, tars is incredibly simple, it parses a configuration file, and dispatches targets to relevant transform plugins.
+It is a single, ~300 line Python file at the time of writing.

 Build targets are configured through a package configuration (*.tars*) file.
 Each target specifies a transform which is linked with an external plugin to perform it.

 For example, a built-in tars plugin is `fs` (filesystem), providing access to file operations.
 One of the transforms provided by the `fs` plugin is `copy`, which, as the name suggests, copies a file from a source to a destination.